-Join Puget Sound Express May 7-9, 2014 and September 28-30, 2014 for exciting 3 day cruises through the San Juan Islands in Washington State.
+Join Puget Sound Express for exciting 3 day cruises through the San Juan Islands in Washington State.
 Selected by National Geographic as one of the World’s Top 3 destinations, the waters around the San Juan Islands are home to orcas (killer whales), minke whales, gray whales, humpback whales, stellar sea lions, porpoise, otters, and a dizzying array of seabirds.

 In 1886, a sleepy Hudson Bay camp was transformed into a full-fledged lime works and company town.
 Today because of it’s beauty and location to Canada, Roche Harbor is the most popular boating resort in the Pacific Northwest and the Resort is renowned as the centerpiece of this harbor.

-After arrival, you will have plenty of time to explore on your own to the scenery around Roche Harbor.
+After arrival, you will have plenty of time to explore on your own.
 Hiking, kayak and bike rentals, tennis and swimming, are all possibilities for you to enjoy.
-Dinner is on your own in the evening at Roche Harbor Resort.
+Dinner is on your own in the evening at Roche Harbor Resort or Friday Harbor (October).

 Back out on Strait of Juan de Fuca we will head south past Smith Island Marine Sanctuary – an island in the middle of the sea that is home to thousands of seabirds and mammals.
 Weather permitting, we expect to arrive in Port Townsend at 3pm.

 Cost: $850 per person (double occupancy); $925 (Single Occupancy)